ameau01/auditable-multi-agent-recommender/ARCHITECTURE.md

     AH -.-> PAR
     HITL -.-> PAR
 ```
 A review initiates with a lightweight trigger naming the target app and an optional alert description.
 The Supervisor pulls the initial package to plan the review, then specialists pull their tier's telemetry through the MCP surface as they reason.
 The Persistent Action Record captures state at every transition.
 The full reasoning chain, from trigger to final synthesis, can be reconstructed from the audit trail.
+Note that this diagram describes the conceptual reasoning structure, not a strict state-machine specification.
+Frameworks like LangGraph handle the actual control flow and state transitions underneath.

 ## Tier Specialist: the ReAct loop